Lower bounds for adiabatic quantum algorithms by quantum speed limits: Introduction

-{\bf {Introduction.\textemdash}} Adiabatic approximation in quantum mechanics has found applications in many fields since it was initially developed in the 1920s \cite{Born27,Born28}.
+Adiabatic approximation in quantum mechanics has found applications in many fields since it was initially developed in the 1920s \cite{Born27,Born28}.
 Nonetheless, the idea that adiabatic approximation may serve as a basis for quantum computing did not arise until the last two decades \cite{Farhi00,Farhi01_science}.
-Although adiabatic quantum computation is proven \cite{Aharonov07,Mizel07} to be equivalent to the standard circuit-based quantum computation \cite{Feynman85,Nielsen10}, there is no general way to translate between circuit-based quantum algorithms and adiabatic quantum algorithms.
+It has been proved \cite{Aharonov07,Mizel07} that adiabatic quantum computation is computationally equivalent to the standard circuit-based quantum computation \cite{Feynman85,Nielsen10}.

 An adiabatic quantum algorithm (AQA) consists of three components \cite{Choi10,Albash18}: (i) a {\it problem} (or {\it final}) {\it Hamiltonian} $H^{\,}_{1}$ whose ground state encodes solutions to the problem; (ii) a {\it driver} (or {\it initial}) {\it Hamiltonian} $H^{\,}_{0}$ who does not commute with the final Hamiltonian $H^{\,}_{1}$ and whose ground state is known; and (iii) a timing {\it schedule} $\lambda(t)\in[0,1]$, a time-dependent strictly increasing function that interpolates between the initial Hamiltonian and the final Hamiltonian.
 The full time-dependent Hamiltonian $H^{\,}_{\lambda(t)}$ of an AQA is then defined as